6 The Poisoning

 Water, on the other hand, was everywhere.

-The opportunity to finally break free from hydrogen sulfide dependence outweighed all other considerations.5 The result was ecologically devastating.
-Cyanobacteria flooded the environment with a molecule toxic to nearly every other organism — not out of malice, but because the energy payoff was enormous.
+The payoff was not primarily energetic but ecological: water was everywhere, offering a limitless supply of electrons to any organism that could crack it.
+The cost was a toxic byproduct.
+The result was ecologically devastating: cyanobacteria flooded the environment with a molecule that most other organisms had no defense against.
 But in the long run, oxygen opened an entirely new energy regime.
 Without them, Earth would still be a planet of microbes – and nothing more.

 6.2 The ladder of electron donors